Filming In Southampton

 Southampton City Council is keen to encourage film and television companies to film in the city and will provide help and assistance where possible.

-In the first instance contact Southampton City Council's Events Team by email filming@southampton.gov.uk
+Contact Southampton City Council's Events Team by email filming@southampton.gov.uk

-The team can advise you regarding suitable locations if you haven't already got some in mind and also inform you of any other filming projects or major events taking place in the city on your proposed dates.
+The team can assist you regarding suitable locations if you haven't already got some in mind and also inform you of any other filming projects or major events taking place in the city on your proposed dates.

 Old Alleyway in Southampton

 Before a filming permit is issued, you are also required to submit a copy of your Public Liability Insurance cover and a specific risk assessment for the film project.
+Additional documentation will be required for any applications using a drone including confirmation of drone pilot's CAA certification, insurance, proposed safe TOLP and flight path.

 Fees

-A fee of a minimum of £85+VAT will be charged by Southampton City Council for filming permissions in Southampton.
+A fee of a minimum of £90+VAT will be charged by Southampton City Council for filming permissions in Southampton.
 This includes permission to film on the public highway, professional drone filming and photography or filming general views (GV's) of the city.

-There may be additional charges for the use or the hire of council premises like our popular venues SeaCity Museum, Tudor House and Southampton City Art Gallery, or the use of council land and recovery of staff time.
+There may be additional charges for the use or the hire of council premises like our popular venues SeaCity Museum, Tudor HouseSouthampton City Art Gallery and Medieval Vaults or the use of council land and recovery of staff time.

-Use of Drones
+Use of drones

 Aerial View of Southampton

-View the Drone Code (CAA website link)
+View the Drone Code.

 Please contact filming@southampton.gov.uk if you wish to request the use council land or council property as a safe take-off / landing zone to film with a drone.
-View Authorisation for Drone/UAS Filming in the Public Realm – Updated Guide for Local Authorities (courtesy of Creative England / Filming in England).

 Do you need to apply for a temporary road closure or traffic signals?

 A Temporary Traffic Regulation Order (TTRO) is used to temporarily restrict the movement of traffic or impose waiting restrictions on the public highway.
-In order to allow sufficient time for the legal process to be completed, Balfour Beatty require 8 weeks advanced notice to arrange a TTRO.
+In order to allow sufficient time for the legal process to be completed, Balfour Beatty require a minimum of 8 weeks advanced notice to arrange a TTRO.
 Email Southamptontma@balfourbeatty.com to discuss any temporary road closure or traffic signal requests.

 Looking for a location in Southampton or within Hampshire?